-Personal tutor Under the guidance of a personal tutor, this programme offers you considerable freedom to follow your own interests.
-At the beginning of your study you will choose between one of the following four specialisations: Biophysics, High Energy Physics, Astrophysics, and Molecules and Functional Materials.
-Within your specialisation you will be able to select a research group and you will be allocated a personal tutor.
+Under the guidance of a personal tutor, this programme offers you considerable freedom to follow your own interests.
+At the beginning of your study, you will choose between one of the following four specialisations: Biophysics, High Energy Physics, Astrophysics, and Molecules and Functional Materials.
+Within your specialisation, you will be able to select a research group and you will be allocated a personal tutor.
 Together you will decide what research you want to do and which specialization or subject choices will be most appropriate.
 In short, you develop a made-to-measure programme based on your own wishes.

-Career prospects Seventy percent of graduates continue to do a PhD project in Nijmegen or elsewhere in the world.
-Within our research institutes there are vacancies that come up every year.
+Seventy percent of graduates continue to do a PhD project in Nijmegen or elsewhere in the world.
+Within our research institutes, there are vacancies that come up every year.
 In addition, graduates also find work as researchers and managers within international companies such as Philips, McKinsey and ASML and research institutes such as ESA and CERN.